sauravag/slam_karto_g2o/README.md

 # Dependencies

+* SuiteSparse: In ubuntu you can install as $ sudo apt-get install libsuitesparse-dev (www.suitesparse.com)

+* Eigen: $ sudo apt-get install libeigen3-dev (most likely it is already installed if you have ROS)

 * g2o: Downloand and install from https://github.com/RainerKuemmerle/g2o.

-* SuiteSparse: In ubuntu you can install as $ sudo apt-get install libsuitesparse-dev (www.suitesparse.com)
-* Eigen: sudo apt-get install libeigen3-dev (most likely it is already installed if you have ROS)
-* sudo apt-get install ros-kinetic-slam-karto or clone open_karto to your catkin_ws/src folder (https://github.com/ros-perception/open_karto)
+* Clone open_karto to your catkin_ws/src folder (https://github.com/ros-perception/open_karto)

 # Support